vl4duu/cs255CW1/README.md

 # cs255CW1
-This is my my seccond year Coursework on the topic of concurent programing This application models an **Exchange System** with multiple **Clients** attempting to buy **Shares** from a **Company** at the same time
+My second year course work on the topic of concurrent programming This application models an **Exchange System** with multiple **Clients** attempting to buy **Shares** from a **Company** at the same time